How are drugs designed and developed?

 What is a drug?

-- Drugs are chemical or biological substances that have some kind of physiological or biochemical effect on our bodies.
+- Drugs are chemical or biological substances that have some kind physiological or chemical effect on the body.

 - They may be single compounds or a mixture of different compounds.

-- All drugs interact with specific ‘targets’ in the body, with the aim of modifying their activity and often resulting in a therapeutic effect.
-For example, pain relief.
+- All drugs interact with specific ‘targets’ in the body, with the aim of modifying their activity and often resulting in a therapeutic effect – such as pain relief or to treat conditions such as cancer.

 - Drug targets are usually proteins but are in some cases small regions of DNA or RNA.

-- Drugs work either by stimulating or blocking the activity of their targets.
+- Often, drugs work by stimulating or blocking the activity of their targets.

 How is a drug developed?